-Custom orthotics are not only useful to treat feet pain, but are also helpful to maximise proper alignment of your body.
-Every patient’s feet shape and alignment are different; therefore, when it comes to designing proper orthotics, we have to take the uniqueness of these factors into consideration.
+Custom orthotics are not only useful to treat foot pain but are also helpful in maximizing the proper alignment of your body.
+Every patient’s feet shape and alignment are different; therefore, when designing proper orthotics, we have to consider the uniqueness of these factors.
 There are many ways in which custom orthotics can help you.
 They are good for:

 Most of the time, patients do not know that they need custom orthotics.
 During the physical examination, your physical therapist is able to pick up on certain ailments that warrant attention.
-Some of the most common findings are severe flatness of the feet (also called overpronation), excessively high feet arch (called oversupination), knees deformities, bunions, degenerated big toe (hallux valgus and/or rigidus), flattening of the fat underneath the heel due to excessive pressure, plantar fasciitis, diabetic ulcer and so forth.
-Your practitioner may also measure your leg length and check for the discrepancy.
-He may also observe your walking behaviour to find aberrant patterns.
-Sometimes, these findings are discovered by accident.
-You may be coming to the clinic to resolve knee pain only to discover that it has been made worse due to severe flat feet following many months of poor training on the tracks, for example.
+Some of the most common findings are flat feet (overpronation), excessively high arches (oversupination), knee deformities, bunions, degenerated big toe (hallux valgus and/or rigidus), calcaneal fat pad irritation, plantar fasciitis, leg length discrepancies, aberrant walking patterns, etc. You may be coming to the clinic to resolve knee pain only to discover that it has been made worse due to severe flat feet, for example.
 That’s when custom orthotics can do wonders!

-Our fitting appointment is complimentary and lasts approximately 15 minutes.
+Our fitting appointment is complementary and lasts approximately 15 minutes.
 This appointment is important as it is required to gather data collection from your feet or create a foot impression.
-A report of finding and opportunity for Q/A is provided for the patient afterwards.
+A report of findings and opportunity for Q & A is provided for the patient afterwards.